 The National Allotment Society’s yearly celebration of allotments is back and, in their own words, they want allotment societies and associations to “dust off their bunting and BBQs, spread the word and hold a jolly good knees-up!”
 The aim of the ‘Party on the Plot’ is to show the local community why allotments are so important, not just for the people who garden them, but for families, schools and wildlife too.
 Visit the National Allotments Week website for more information.

-Andrew Tokely, who gardens a plot in Suffolk said “Allotments are a great source of information for gardeners wishing to grow vegetables.
+Our expert Sue Sanderson says “Allotments are a great source of information for gardeners wishing to grow vegetables.
 Whilst looking around a site you will spot different ways crops are being grown or protected.
 All plot holders are always happy to give help and advice.
 Many sites, including ours, also have a wildlife area with a dipping pond that is always of interest to children who visit the site.
 Plus they can see the crops growing on site rather than something on a supermarket shelf or served on a plate.”

 Big Butterfly Count helps to determine state of butterfly populations